Electro707/ee-parts-database/docs/database_spec.rst

 Capacitor Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Append the *GenericPart* Table to this table.
+Append the *GenericPart* items to this table.
 Table Name: ``capacitor``

 ============= ========================= =========== =======================================================